 Install Hotfix Rollup for ConfigMgr 2006 Primary Server

 The installation process of Hotfix Rollup for ConfigMgr 2006 Primary Server is similar to all the other hotfix installations.
-You need to install the hotfix either on the CAS or stand-alone primary server.
+You need to install the hotfix either on the CAS or the stand-alone primary server.

 - Launch the Configuration Manager Console,